Nonprofit · North Carolina & Tennessee

 Who We Are

-Music Heals Minds is a 501(c)(3) nonprofit founded by Hannah Kol (singer/songwriter) and Mary Jones in memory of Mary's son, Cole.
-Our mission: offer hope, healing, and help to those suffering from mental illness — by placing music therapists, donating instruments, and funding grants across North Carolina and Tennessee.
+Music Heals Minds is a 501(c)(3) nonprofit founded by Hannah Kol (singer/songwriter) and Mary Jones in memory of Mary's son, Julius Cole.
+Our mission: offer hope, healing, and help to those suffering from mental illness, by placing music therapists, donating instruments, and funding grants across North Carolina and Tennessee.

 Cole's Chord memorial mark

-Music Heals Minds was founded in 2018 in memory of Cole Rassin — a young songwriter and guitarist from Wilmington, North Carolina, and my daughter Hannah’s dear friend.
-Cole started playing at eight years old, posted his songs on YouTube, and played downtown Wilmington for anyone who would listen.
-He was 22 when we lost him, in February 2018, after a chronic condition he had carried for two years.
+Music Heals Minds was founded in 2018 in memory of Julius Cole Rassin, a young songwriter and guitarist from Wilmington, North Carolina.
+Julius Cole started playing at eight years old, posted his songs on YouTube, and played downtown Wilmington for anyone who would listen.
+He passed away in February 2018 at 22, after a chronic condition he had carried for two years.

 Our work is practical.
 We put musical instruments, lessons, and songwriting journals into mental health facilities for therapy use.
 Since 2024, we’ve funded grants placing music therapists in outpatient facilities in North Carolina and Tennessee.
-Our goal is to help organizations not only start using music therapy, but also learn how to make it sustainable through reimbursement and partnerships — and to expand that work across the country.
+Our goal is to help organizations not only start using music therapy, but also to sustain it through reimbursement and partnerships, and to expand that work across the country.

 A recreation therapist at New Hanover Regional wrote to us last year about a patient relearning to walk, harnessed into equipment, while a therapist strummed a donated guitar to keep her rhythm.
 “The patient was smiling and trying hard,” she wrote.
 “Please know how much good your organization is still performing and the lives that are still being touched and changed.”

 That’s why we’re still at this.
 If you’re here, thank you.
-If you can give — an instrument, a donation, your time — we’d be grateful.
+If you can give, an instrument, a donation, or your time, we’d be grateful.

 Kelly Laham